|Unreimbursed Medical Spending (Maximum)||$3,050||$3,200|

 Dependent Care is not linked to the flex card.
-Top section of the FSA Reimbursement Claim Form is used for Dependent Care reimbursement services.
+You may submit these expenses by completing/submitting the Dependent Care Spending Account Reimbursement Claim Form for Dependent Care reimbursement services.

 A. Claim reimbursement payments are done by Check if the participant does not have Direct Deposit.

 Remember to complete all required information and sign your FSA claim form.
 Unsigned claim forms will not be processed which will delay your reimbursement.Direct Deposit

 If you are not already set up for Direct Deposit, you may print, complete and return the Direct Deposit form provided at the top of this page.